pengjiz/pengjiz.com/content/about.md

 ## Privacy

 I will not collect any data on this website.
 It does not use Google Analytics or anything similar.
-However, it does use [Google Fonts] for web fonts, [jsDelivr] for loading [MathJax], and [Netlify] for hosting.
-They may collect visitors' information so you may want to check their privacy policies.
+However, it does use [jsDelivr] for loading [MathJax] and [Netlify] for hosting.
+They may collect visitors' information.

 [email]: mailto:me@pengjiz.com
 [Hugo]: https://gohugo.io/